Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Analysis of the Stronger Pre-training Objective

-\Cref{fig:deep-clustering-and-cheating} shows the scatter plot of the two metrics when finetuning is performing using the additional deep clustering losses.
-As expected, we observe that the Pareto-frontier when using the pseudo-labels from SigLIP ViT-L/14 is better than the clustering-based pseudo-label assignment.
-However, neither of the two losses can successfully remove the poison.
-These experiments show that the suboptimality of CleanCLIP to clean the model pre-trained with a stronger objective is not just due to the same pre-training and finetuning loss, but due to stronger poison induction.
-Had the difference between the pre-training and finetuning objectives been the reason for CleanCLIP's success, then our DeepClustering experiments could have removed the poison without sacrificing the clean accuracy.
-The experiments in the next sections further corroborate this observation.
+\Cref{fig:deep-clustering-and-cheating} shows the scatter plot of the Top-1 zero-shot Imagenet validation set accuracy and the ASR for this experiment.
+We observe that adding deep clustering does not successfully remove the poison from the model.
+This experiment shows that the ineffectiveness of CleanCLIP in cleaning the model trained with the stronger objective is not just due to the same pre-training and cleaning objectives but due to stronger poison induction.
+Had the difference between the pre-training and finetuning objectives been the reason for CleanCLIP's success, then this DeepClustering experiment could have successfully cleaned the model.

-\paragraph{Poison Removal using Heavy Regularization} \citet{heavy-regularization} proposed heavy regularization as an approach to remove backdoors from vision and language models.
-To evaluate the efficacy of this approach, we finetune the $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ pre-trained model on CC6M dataset with 9 regularization weight for 10 epochs using 8 learning rates for each weight. \Cref{fig:clean-with-heavy-regularization} shows the scatter plot of the Top-1 zero-shot Imagenet validation set accuracy and the ASR at each epoch of the finetuning process.
-We observe that no hyperparameter combination can successfully remove the poison, which shows that simple regularization cannot remove the strongly induced poison.
+\paragraph{Poison Removal using Heavy Regularization} In this section, we attempt to remove the poison induced using $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ with heavy regularization. \citet{heavy-regularization} proposed heavy regularization as an approach to remove backdoors from vision and language models.
+To evaluate the efficacy of this approach, we finetune these models with 9 different regularization weights for 10 epochs using 8 different learning rates for each regularization weight on 100K image-text pairs (see \Cref{sec:hyperparam-details-appendix} for hyperparameter details).
+The regularization loss is added to three different loss objectives during the finetuning process: a) $\mathcal{L}^{ft}_{\text{MMCL}}, b) \mathcal{L}^{ft}_{\text{SSL}}$, and c) $\mathcal{L}^{ft}_{\text{MMCL}} + \mathcal{L}^{ft}_{\text{SSL}}$.

+\Cref{fig:clean-with-heavy-regularization} shows the scatter plot of the Top-1 zero-shot Imagenet validation set accuracy and the ASR at the end of each finetuning epoch.
+We observe that no hyperparameter combination can successfully remove the poison, which shows that simply adding regularization cannot remove the strongly induced poison.